 Chlamydia can have very few or no symptoms, which makes it hard to tell if you’ve got it unless you take a test.
 Some people do present short term symptoms though, most commonly:

-(Some men may get mild symptoms that disappear after about 3 days.
+(Some men may get mild symptoms of chlamydia that disappear after about 3 days.
 This doesn’t mean the infection has gone.
 You can still pass it on and so need to seek treatment.)

 Short term symptoms appear roughly two weeks after having unprotected sex, but if you don’t get any symptoms this doesn’t mean that you don’t have Chlamydia.
 It is often symptomless.
 It is always better to do a test to check.